Integrated Pest Management (IPM)

 About the Newsletter

-Welcome to Alabama Cooperative Extension System (ACES) where we are committed to providing you research-based information for improving farm income and the quality of life for all residents.
+Welcome to Alabama Cooperative Extension System where we are committed to providing you research-based information for improving farm income and the quality of life for all residents.
 The main purpose of this newsletter is to provide information about sustainable crop production and pest management information for a diverse range of crops grown in Alabama.
-This bi-monthly newsletter promotes sustainable agriculture, i.e., successful farming without depleting natural resources so that future generations can have productive land for food production.
+This bimonthly newsletter promotes sustainable agriculture— successful farming without depleting natural resources so that future generations can have productive land for food production.
 Currently there are over 2,900 subscribers in the database, including many email groups.
 Growth rate for the subscriptions is about 14 percent yearly.
 Articles are published as web articles (links are sent out via email) and PDF format for archive.

 Outside media agencies are welcome to share articles published on this website; please share the original source as “Alabama IPM Communicator e-Newsletter.”
 Research and Extension personnel from all education institutions in Alabama can submit crop production and plant protection articles of high relevance for immediate release.
 Authors should contact newsletter coordinator for publication guidelines.

 Topics include insect identification and scouting, beginning farmer, insect control in crops, and events.

 Readers outside Alabama should check with their university Extension before using any recommendation.
 The editorial board assumes no responsibility for published information.
 Please contact appropriate authors for any clarification.
 To want to add subscribers to the newsletter, use this sign-up form.
-Thank you so much to all readers.

 Newsletter Coordinator/Copy Editor: Ann Chambliss, Outreach Administrator/Program Assistant

 Chief Editor: Ayanava Majumdar, Extension entomologist & Alabama’s Sustainable Agricultural Research and Education Coordinator, Auburn University.

 Funding Agencies: We are thankful for the continued support of the following funding agencies over multiple years.

 - USDA Crop Protection and Pest Management Program (Statewide Extension IPM Coordination)